Why should I choose Beyond Band of Brothers Tours?

 Will I get an itinerary for my tour before departure?

 All your tour documents, including your itinerary, are available electronically on your personalized MyTrip page under the tour documents.
-You can access the information for your tour at all times from any location and on any mobile device.
+You can access your tour information at all times from any location and on any mobile device.
 Please download the PDF forms to your personal device to carry them with you anywhere or print them out to have a hard copy for reference.
 Note that the preliminary itinerary on MyTrip is subject to change.
-You will get the final version on the first day of the tour.

 What airport do I need to arrive at and depart from?